arm-on/plan/README.md

 | Country/Region/City | Population | Population/Area Ratio | Weather | Flight | Permanent Residence | Passport | Enter with family | GDP Per Capita
 |-|-|-|-|-|-|-|-|-|

+Note: To find the source of each box, just click on it.

 [TOC](#table-of-contents)